Siena Cathedral: Chapel of Saint John the Baptist

 The Chapel of Saint John the Baptist is situated in the left transept.
-At the back of this chapel, amidst the rich renaissance decorations, is the bronze statue of St. John the Baptist by Donatello.
-In the middle of the chapel is a 15th-century baptismal font.
-But most impressive in this chapel are the eight frescoes by Pinturicchio, which were commissioned by Alberto Aringhieri and painted between 1504 and 1505.
-Two of the frescoes were repainted in the 17th century, while a third was completely replaced in 1868.
-The original paintings in the chapel are: Nativity of John the Baptist, John the Baptist in the desert and John the Baptist preaching.
-He also painted two portraits: Aringhieri with the cloak of the Order of the Knights of Malta and Kneeling Knight in Armour.
+At the back of this chapel, amidst the rich Renaissance decorations, is the bronze statue of St. John the Baptist by Donatello (c.
+1455).
+In the middle of the chapel is a 15th-century marble font.
+But most impressive in this chapel are the eight frescos by Pinturicchio, which were commissioned by Alberto Aringhieri and painted between 1504 and 1505.
+Two of the frescos were repainted in the 17th century, while a third was completely replaced in 1868.
+The original paintings in the chapel are: Nativity of John the Baptist, John the Baptist in the Desert and John the Baptist Preaching.
+He also painted two portraits: Aringhieri with the Cloak of the Order of the Knights of Malta and Kneeling Knight in Armour.
 These two portraits show us a very detailed background.

 The Chigi Chapel

 The small Chigi Chapel (or Cappella della Madonna del Voto) is situated in the right transept.
 It is the last, most luxurious sculptural addition to the Duomo, and was commissioned in 1659 by the Sienese Chigi pope Alexander VII.
 This circular chapel with a gilded dome was built by the German architect Johann Paul Schor to the baroque designs of Gian Lorenzo Bernini, replacing a 15th-century chapel.
 At the back of the chapel is the Madonna del Voto (by a follower of Guido da Siena, 13th century), that even today is much venerated and receives each year the homages of the contrade.
 On the eve of the battle of Montaperti (4 September 1260) against Florence, the city of Siena had dedicated itself to the Madonna.
 The victory of the Sienese, against all odds, over the much more numerous Florentines was ascribed to her miraculous protection.

 Two of the four marble sculptures in the niches, are by Bernini himself: Saint Jerome and Mary Magdalene.
 The other two are Saint Bernardine (Antonio Raggi) and Saint Catherine of Siena (Ercole Ferrata).
 The eight marble columns are originally from the Lateran Palace in Rome.
 The bronze gate at the entrance is by Giovanni Artusi.